YellowMinionPlannet/Notes/OfficialDoc_AzurePipeline.md

 - Security
 - Diagnostic resource health

+Environment is where you want to deploy your artifact to, it is used in deployment job.
-Azure environemnt supports Kubernetes and virtual machine resources environments.
+Deploy environemnt supports Kubernetes and virtual machine resources environments.

 # Architectures